Day 7 - road walk into Gila National Forest

 Slept pretty well last night even though I had to camp outside at the hostel.
-I had planned to sleep in which thinking at least 8am but woke up at 6:30am, think it just got to bright out.
+I had planned to sleep in which thinking until least 8am but woke up at 6:30am, think it just got too bright out.

-After getting up I made my way inside as all the hikers were packing up their packs and getting ready to head back to the trail, some had left earlier while I was asleep.
+After getting up I made my way inside as all the hikers were packing up and getting ready to head back to the trail, some had left earlier while I was asleep.